ig3/srf-scheduler/README.md

-The algorithm is selected randomly, with probability of the earliest due cards being selected first determined by configuration parameter probabilityOldestDue.
+The algorithm is selected randomly, with probability of the earliest due cards being selected first determined by configuration parameter config.probabilityOldestDue.

 For both algorithms, the first five cards are determined and one of these is selected at random.
+The randomization ensures that cards are not reviewed in a fixed order, making the review more independent.

 ### interval adjustments